bryaneze/Indoor-Localization-using-DNN-Transfer-Learning-techniques/README.md

     - remove APs that has no values more than threshold (-70dBM) across all runs/routes collected

 - Conversion of GPS Coordinates
     - Latitude & Longitude for National Gallery and SCALE datasets were converted from EPSG4326 (default GPS) to EPSG3414 (Singapore meter based projected coordinates).
+Codes for conversion of GPS can be found in `SCALE/DNN Implementation/EPSGconveter.py`

 ### DNN
 - DNN implementation codes are defined in `National Gallery/DNN Implementation/` & `UJI/DNN Implementation`